MosesSupposes/Purescript-By-Example/text/chapter13.md

 - If `xs` and `ys` are sorted, then `merge xs ys` is the sorted result of both arrays appended together.

-`purescript-quickcheck` allows us to test this property directly, by generating random test cases.
+`quickcheck` allows us to test this property directly, by generating random test cases.
 We simply state the properties that we want our code to have, as functions.
 In this case, we have a single property:

 ```haskell
 main = do